Delaware North Dog Day Care

 Christmas Eve through the day after Christmas

-We will close one hour early (7pm) on Christmas Eve and New Year’s Eve.
+- We will close one hour early (6:45pm) on the Wednesday before Thanksgiving, Christmas Eve and New Year’s Eve.